-10.4 Supporting Inbound CORBA Calls
+11.4 Supporting Inbound CORBA Calls

 WebLogic Server also provides basic support for inbound CORBA calls as an alternative to hosting an ORB inside the server.
-To do this, you use ORB.connect() to publish a CORBA server inside WebLogic Server by writing an RMI-object that implements a CORBA interface.
-Given the MySVC examples above:
+To do this, you use ORB.connect() to publish a CORBA server inside WebLogic Server by writing an RMI-object that implements a CORBA interface, as shown in Example 11-4, which builds off the previous MySVC examples:

-Example 10-4 Supporting Inbound CORBA Calls
+Example 11-4 Supporting Inbound CORBA Calls

 '''

+.

+.

+.

+.

 class MySvcImpl implements MvSvcOperations, Remote

+{

 public void do_something_remote() {}

 public static main() {

 MySvc svc = new MySvcTie(this);

 InitialContext ic = new InitialContext();

 ((ORB)ic.lookup("java:comp/ORB")).connect(svc);

 ic.bind("where", svc);

 }

+}

 '''

-When registered as a startup class, the CORBA service will be available inside the WebLogic Server CosNaming service at the location "where".
+When registered as a startup class, the CORBA service is available inside the WebLogic Server CosNaming service at the location "where".